kelsin/minify/README.markdown

     public/stylesheets/minify/yui
     public/javascripts/minify/yui

-You can use the rake task `minify:gitignore` to append these lines to your `.gitignore`.
+You can add these lines to .gitignore by running:

+    rake minify:gitignore

 ### Rails Helpers